jjiantong/FastPGM/docs/source/param.rst

 Parameters Related to Other Functionalities
 ===========================================

-For other functionalities realted to BN, the following parameters can be specified through command line options.
+For other functionalities related to PGM, the following parameters can be specified through command line options.

 * ``-q``: number of samples to generate, used in sample generator (default 10,000)
 * ``-c``: class variable id (default 0)